rust-lang/rfcs/text/0000-symbol-name-mangling-v2.md

   it is Punycode.
 Otherwise it can just assume UTF-8 which already subsumes ASCII.

+**UPDATE**: This RFC recommends that Punycode encoded identifiers must be supported by demanglers but that it is up to the compiler implementation (for now) to decide whether to use it for a given platform.
+This question will have to be revisited if Rust ever wants to define a stable ABI.

 ### Encoding parameter types for function symbols